Arley Hall: History

 Rowland Egerton-Warburton, influenced by the Oxford Movement, decided to add a Gothic chapel to the north-east of the house, and commissioned Anthony Salvin for the design.
 The chapel was consecrated in September 1845.
 In 1856–57 a north aisle and entrance porch designed by George Street were added.
 The chapel is dedicated to St Mary.
+The organ was made by Kirtland and Jardine of Manchester and services still take place in the chapel.

 Architecture

 The chapel is built in red sandstone and rendered brick with a slate and tile roof.
 The sandstone came from quarries in Runcorn.
 Its plan consists of a four-bay nave with a north aisle, a two-bay chancel, a porch and a bell turret to the north.
 On the east front is a canted oriel window supported on a buttress.
 The bell turret is octagonal with eight lancet openings at the bell stage and is surmounted by a red-tiled spirelet.
 Inside the chapel is a richly painted iron screen, which hides the central heating, and three corona-shaped chandeliers.
 The stained glass in the east window, dated 1895, is by Kempe.
 The font is a richly carved stone bowl on a cluster of marble columns.
 In the chancel is a piscina and a triple sedilia.